Last Updated on October 31, 2022 by Shaun Snapp

 - First, it brought a large amount of business to physicians.
-If you wanted to access certain drugs, you were required by law to visit and pay a doctor.
+The law required you to visit and pay a doctor if you wanted to access certain drugs.
 It is likely the 1938 act would have been strongly lobbied for by the American Medical Association.
-Yes, it increased patient safety, but it provided a guaranteed stream of income for physicians.
+Yes, it increased patient safety, but it provided physicians a guaranteed income stream.

 - Unfortunately, as time passed, the drug companies could manipulate the doctors into prescribing what the drug company wanted.